programming-notes/active-record-intro-validations-challenge/README.md

 ### Validation Helpers
 How do we describe what a valid attribute looks like?
 Active Record provides a number of [validation helpers](http://guides.rubyonrails.org/active_record_validations.html#validation-helpers).
 These are provided for common types of validations.
 We can see some of these in the code for our `Dog` class.

 After passing in the names of the attributes that we want to validate, we need to specify options for the validation.
-For example, we specify that we only want unique values for license in the database—two dogs can't have the same license.
+For example, we specify that we only want unique values for licenses in the database—two dogs can't have the same license.
 And we prevent `NULL` values for `name` from being saved to the database, by validating the presence of the name attribute.
 These are just a couple of the validation helpers that Active Record provides.
 Which other helpers are we using in our `Dog` class?

 ### Custom Validation Methods